Plaquette Renormalization Scheme for Tensor Network States: Summary and discussion

 In summary, we have presented a scheme using auxiliary tensors to renormalize plaquette tensors in a 2D tensor network.
 The approach can also be regarded as a different tensor network, which can be contracted efficiently.
 Figs.~\ref{trg} and \ref{net2} summarize the approach pictorially.
 Using the example of the transverse-field Ising model, we have shown that the scheme produces results far better than mean-field theory, even with the smallest possible non-trivial tensors and truncation ($m=2$).
 The scaling to the thermodynamic limit is well-behaved.
 Based on these results, we expect a fast convergence to the exact ground state with increasing $m$.
-Increasing $m$ to $3$ is already quite challenging within the double-tensor approach that we have employed here, since the scaling is $m^{16}$.
-However, in variational Monte Carlo simulations (sampling the spins and optimizing the tensors based on stochastic estimates of the derivatives,\cite{sandvik2}) the scaling is $m^8$, and it should then be easier to study larger $m$.
-Application to other quantum spin systems (and even fermions) is in principle straight-forward, although the convergence with $m$ can of course be expected to be model dependent.
+Increasing $m$ to $3$ is already quite challenging within the double-tensor approach that we have employed here, since the scaling is $\propto m^{24}$ (when computing all energy derivatives).
+However, in variational Monte Carlo simulations (sampling the spins and optimizing the tensors based on stochastic estimates of the derivatives \cite{sandvik2}), the scaling is $m^{12}$, and it should then be easier to study larger $m$.
+Using some optimization method not requiring derivatives (e.g., the methods discussed in \cite{liu}) formally brings the effort down to $m^8$ and $m^{16}$ when using Monte Carlo sampling and exact spin tracing, respectively.

 Here we optimized the tensors variationally, which requires the energy averaged over all non-equivalent sites and bonds.
 The computational effort then scales with the system size as $L^2\log(L)$.
 If we optimize only a local energy, which is not a variational estimate of the total energy but can produce good results in the SVD approach \cite{gu} (and may work well also in our scheme for some particular classes of $S$ tensors), the scaling is $\log(L)$, as in SVD based schemes.
-It may also be possible to use imaginary-time evolution (ground-state projection), as is often done in other TNS approaches.\cite{schuch2}
+It may also be possible to use imaginary-time evolution (ground-state projection), as is often done in other TNS approaches \cite{schuch2}.

+Application to other quantum spin systems (and even fermions) is in principle straight-forward, although the convergence with $m$ can of course be expected to be model dependent.